-If septoplasty is scheduled, certain medications should be discontinued seven days prior to the procedure.
+If a septoplasty is scheduled, certain medications should be discontinued seven days prior to the procedure.
 These medications include aspirin, Advil, Motrin, Aleve (naproxyn), and in general, drugs that decrease the ability for the blood to clot.
 Certain supplemental or herbal medications may also increase the risk of bleeding.
 Theses include Vitamin E, garlic tablets, and fish oil or Omega.

 The procedure is performed inside the nose and through the nostrils, so there is not a need to make any incisions on the face.
 You should not have any facial swelling, bruising, black eyes, or a change in the shape of your nose.